U.S. House stays under Republican control

 By Richard Cowan

-While more than 18 incumbent House members from both parties were defeated, according to results available early on Wednesday, there was no obvious ideological or partisan pattern.
-Redrawn districts, as a result of the 2010 census, were responsible for some incumbent losses.

-The results might disappoint those who had hoped for new and clear marching orders from voters on such issues as the deficit or immigration.
-Instead, they will get another divided Congress with deep divisions over pressing economic issues.
+The election results might disappoint those who had hoped for new and clear marching orders from voters on such issues as the deficit or immigration.

 A contented House Speaker John Boehner told party faithful at an election-night rally that he and fellow Republicans had "offered solutions and the American people want solutions and tonight they responded by renewing our House Republican majority."